PatMulligan/btcstack-docker/README.md

 <a name="3"></a>
 ## Edit and understand the .env file

-The `.env` file contains some **Awning** setup parameters that you can/need to customize.
+The `.env` file contains some setup parameters that you can/need to customize.
 Just make a copy of the sample file and edit it.
 ```sh
 $ cp .env.sample .env
 ```